 I lead all software engineering at Instructure, including development, testing, operations, architecture, security, and compliance.
 I've worked in the software industry for a long time, and this is the best job I’ve ever had, in large part because I feel like I'm part of something really important.
 We're creating software for everyone on the planet—software they'll use to learn, grow, and develop at a very important time in their lives.
 The people who build this software should be representative of the people who will use it.
-Software engineering is also a creative team endeavor, and when it comes to building and operating our products, diverse backgrounds aren't just important, they're necessary.
-Without them, the software is in danger of reflecting the status quo and the blindspots of the team.
+Software engineering is also a creative team endeavor, and when it comes to building and operating our products, multifaceted backgrounds aren't just important, they're necessary.
+Without them, the software is in danger of reflecting the status quo and the blind spots of the team.

 We're currently on a mission to tap into computer science and engineering talent around the world, talent that's been trained in many different ways and had many different experiences.
-We're doing three things specifically in research and development (R&D) to build diversity in our workforce.
+We're doing three things specifically in research and development (R&D) to build representation in our workforce.

 Second, we've embraced the new normal of working from anywhere and are now recruiting from all locations in the United States and Latin America.
 We've always been open to the virtual work environment, but where home-office workers were the minority of our job postings in the past, they're now the majority or our open positions.